formats back

 Leaving paper in the past

 Since more and more businesses have been moving online – even before especially after the coronavirus pandemic hit – it’s only logical that currency should do the same.
 Some people may be hesitant to adopt a technology that they don’t fully understand, but time is marching on regardless.
 When cloud technology first came around, many were put off by the idea, yet now it’s a given to use email, social media and online applications to store our memories and information.
-Similarly, people were skeptical of hospitality services like Airbnb, but it had over 41 million users in the US alone in 2019.
+Similarly, people were initially skeptical of hospitality services like Airbnb, but it had 150 million users worldwide in 2023.
 Bearing in mind that the amount of available Bitcoin is limited, it may be beneficial to jump on the bandwagon instead of being left in the dust.

 It’s here.
 Get used to it

 Bitcoin is catching on, regardless of any personal aversion to it.
-It is already considered as one of the world’s top currencies and is becoming more and more mainstream; Elon Musk’s Tesla invested $1.5 billion in Bitcoin while certain colleges even accept it as payment.
-In fact, there are reports that JPMorgan and Goldman Sachs, among others on Wall Street, are getting closer to accepting Bitcoin as an asset class.
-Even the U.S. Federal Reserve is hinting at creating its own cryptocurrency, proving just how relevant Bitcoin already is to the future of currency.
+It is already considered as one of the world’s top currencies and is becoming more and more mainstream; Elon Musk’s Tesla invested $1.5 billion in Bitcoin in 2021 while certain colleges even accept it as payment.
+In fact, there are reports that JPMorgan, among others on Wall Street, are accepting Bitcoin as an asset class, though with a caveat of caution.
+Even the U.S. Federal Reserve is reportedly exploring the idea of a bank-to-bank digital currency, proving just how relevant Bitcoin already is to the future of currency.

 The Bottom Line: Bitcoin seems to have an enormous amount of exciting potential, but it may not be able to sustain itself as a currency – or an investment – for the long term.
 Have you thought about buying Bitcoin?
 Should people invest in it or stay as far away from it as possible?